 Multiple studies have confirmed the benefits of the PACT approach in improving the quality of life of people with severe mental illness.

-To mark 50 years of PACT, PACT staff, clients, and supporters worked together to produce a documentary that highlights PACT's storied history.
+To mark 50 years of PACT in 2022, PACT staff, clients, and supporters worked together to produce a documentary that highlights PACT's storied history.
 Watch it below.

 The video was directed by Jana Frey, produced by Jacob Ahrens-Balwit, and edited by Jacob Ahrens-Balwit and Christine Ahrens.
 Fred Schubert provided the music.
 Karney Hatch provided the drone video.